ocampeau/gutils/README.md

 The `circuitbreaker` package contains a circuit breaker that can be used for almost anything that involves making request to another component of your application.

+### Strategies
+Strategies are a way to customize the logic of your circuit breaker when it is in the half-open state.
+This package provides only once strategy for now: `halfOpenTimer` strategy.

+#### HalfOpenTimer
+The halfOpenTimer strategy is a simple timer, that will retry request at periodic intervals (the timer interval).
+Once a success threshold is met, the circuit will be closed.
+If a request returns an error, the circuit goes back to the closed state.

+#### Custom strategies
+It is possible to provide your own strategy by implementing the `Strategy` interface.

 ### Usage
 #### Custom usage
 You can use the circuit breaker for any operations by wrapping your operation